-It is advisable for any businessman or owner, with an idea of establishing a company in Hong Kong or Singapore, to have a clear understanding of the advantages both these jurisdictions have offered.
+It is advisable for any businessman or owner, with the idea of establishing a company in Hong Kong or Singapore, to have a clear understanding of the advantages both these jurisdictions have offered.

-Singapore vs Hong Kong: What factors making them become outstanding from the rest?
+Singapore vs Hong Kong: What factors make them become outstanding from the rest?

 Overall, the two jurisdictions offer businesses as well as investors a large number of benefits regarding the environment, taxation regime, business incorporation, banking facilities, labor force, immigration policy, and living standards.
 However, each place has different strengths in different factors.
 Keep reading and find out.
 We keep it simple but precise for you!

-The high ranks are supported by the fact that company formation process in both these destinations is simple and time-saving, which makes Singapore and Hong Kong stand at number 4 and 5 respectively in “Starting a Business” Ranking.
-Indeed, your company can be established within just 3 working days.
+The high ranks are supported by the fact that the company formation process in both these destinations is simple and time-saving.
+Indeed, you can launch a company within just 3 working days.

-On a side note, given the rising tension of Hong Kong protest, the “one country, two systems” may raise a challenge for Hong Kong’s dependency and political stability in the future.
+On a side note, given the rising tension of Hong Kong protests, the “one country, two systems” may raise a challenge for Hong Kong’s dependency and political stability in the future.

-When it comes to setting up a company, a favorable taxation regime is the key factor that many businesses decide to incorporate in either Singapore or Hong Kong.
+When it comes to setting up a company, a favorable taxation regime is a key factor that many businesses decide to incorporate in either Singapore or Hong Kong.

 - Basic of taxation

 Generally, both Hong Kong and Singapore have territorial tax systems.
 It means that only income actually generated inside the countries is liable to tax.
-However, Singapore tax system is a little bit different from “remittance base”.
-To be more specific, the “remittance base” means that foreign income is tax-free until it is being transferred into the country (Singapore).
-The government also support business entities with the Foreign Sourced Income Exemption Scheme (FSIE), making it easy of doing business in Singapore.
+However, the Singapore tax system is a little bit different from the “remittance base”.
+To be more specific, the “remittance base” means that foreign income is tax-free until it is transferred into the country (Singapore).
+The government also supports business entities with the Foreign Sourced Income Exemption Scheme (FSIE), making it easy of doing business in Singapore.

 - Corporate tax